ampl/ampl.github.io/docs/source/solvers/cplex/cplexmp.md

       0/1*: Whether to honor SOS2 constraints for nonconvex piecewise-linear terms, using suffixes .sos and .sosref provided by AMPL.

+cvt:uenc:negctx:max (uenc:negctx:max, uenc:negctx)
+      If cvt:uenc:ratio applies, max number of constants in comparisons x==const in negative context (equivalently, x!=const in positive context) to skip UEnc(x).
+Default 1.

+cvt:uenc:ratio (uenc:ratio)
+      Min ratio (ub-lb)/Nvalues to skip unary encoding for a variable x, where Nvalues is the number of constants used in conditional comparisons x==const.
+Instead, indicator constraints (or big-Ms) are used, if uenc:negctx also applies.
+Default 0.

 lim:time (timelim, timelimit)
       limit on solve time (in seconds; default: no limit).

+lp:solutiontype (solutiontype)
+      Whether to seek a basic solution when solving an LP:

+      0 - Automatic - seeks a solution with basis (default) 1 - Yes (equivalent to 0)
+      2 - No

+mip:basis (fixmodel, mip:fix)
+      Whether to compute duals / basis / sensitivity for MIP models:

+      0 - No (default)
+      1 - Yes.

 mip:bestbound (bestbound, return_bound)
       Whether to return suffix .bestbound for the best known MIP dual bound on